Here are a few symptoms that you may notice when you have worn tie rods.

 You have replaced BMW tie rods.
-You may notice that the steering wheel is not on center or that your BMW pull to the left or right.
+You may notice that the steering wheel is not in the center or that your BMW pulls to the left or right.
 You will need to take your BMW for a front wheel alignment.

 BMW uses the same tie rod design among many models.